gilbox/css-bliss/README.md

 - Use class selectors instead of element or attr selectors in most cases.
 - SASS gives you too much power.
 In part the purpose of this guide is to restrict your use of that power.
 - Try to avoid nesting, except as described in the DRY section.
+- When in doubt, create a new module instead of bloating an existing module

 # Naming